 Microscopic examination of hair and skin is also used for confirmation, but this depends upon the technical skill of the examiner.

 Medication can be given to assist in the healing process, and help stop the spread of the fungus.
-Those medications can be in the form of oral or topical antifungal treatments, medicated dips, sprays and shampoos.
+Those medications can be in the form:

 It is recommended that all infected cats, especially long haired cats, be clipped.
 This allows topical agents to work better, and also prevents broken hairs from spreading the spores, causing reinfection.